BehindTheBrain/assigner/TUTORIAL.md

 ### Checking up on student progress

 You may want to check from time to time to see if students have made progress on their assignment.
-To do this, run `assigner status hw1`.
+To do this, run `assigner status hw1 --branch main`.
 It will print a table of each student in the roster along with the author, time, and hash of the latest commit made to their student repo.

 ### Fetching student submissions

-Once the submission deadline for an assignment has passed, you can clone each student repo using `assigner get hw1`.
+Once the submission deadline for an assignment has passed, you can clone each student repo using `assigner get hw1 --branch main`.
 Assigner will create a directory named 'hw1' in the current directory, then clone each student repo into a subdirectory of that directory.
 You can then inspect and grade the assignments however you like.

-If you want to collect late submissions, you can re-run `assigner get hw1`.
+If you want to collect late submissions, you can re-run `assigner get hw1 --branch main`.
 It will fetch changes for each existing repository and clone any nonexisting repositores.

-If you encounter 'Connection reset by peer' errors when cloning, run, say, `assigner get hw1 --attempts=10` to have Assigner try cloning 10 times before giving up.
+If you encounter 'Connection reset by peer' errors when cloning, run, say, `assigner get hw1 --attempts=10 --branch main` to have Assigner try cloning 10 times before giving up.

 (Assigner doesn't have plans for any grading features;
 however, if you are interested in automated grading, check out its sister project, [grader](https://github.com/redkyn/grader).)